 Two weeks before the start of your webinar, you should send an invite to your mailing list that presents your topic.
-Add any logistical information including the date, time and duration of your webinar.
+Add any logistical information including the date, time, and duration of your webinar.
 It's the first time your audience will be hearing about your webinar, so lay out a clear value proposition.
-If you are hosting a co-webinar, your email will reach a bigger audience, allowing your brand to make new contacts.
+If you are hosting a co-webinar, your email will reach a bigger audience which will let your brand make new contacts.

 For those in your audience who have signed up for your webinar, you should follow a 7 step contact system.

 Immediately after your audience member signs up for your webinar, send a message to confirm that they registered.
 Try to keep this basic, now is not the time for information overload.

 Mention the date and time of the event, as well as the hosts and topic.
 You can add a widget to prompt them to share the event or add it to their calendar, but that's all you should be doing at the moment.

 Your webinar is coming up, and it's time to send a reminder to your attendees!
 You can tease your topic and hosts, or simply just reinforce your value proposition.
 Include a way for them to add the event to their calendar.